 With millions of technologies flourishing globally by assisting in every task, virtual reality (VR) is yet another computer-based technology that benefits several fields.

-From interior designing, retail, architecture, communication, and tourism to gaming, supporting sales, education, and healthcare, the applications of virtual reality extend to uncountable areas.
+From interior design, retail, architecture, communication, and tourism to gaming, supporting sales, education, and healthcare, the applications of virtual reality extend to uncountable areas.

-In this article, we will discuss all details of virtual reality (VR) in healthcare, including how VR works for healthcare and all the benefits and applications of VR in healthcare.
+In this article, we will discuss all the details of VR in healthcare, including how VR works for healthcare and all the benefits and applications of VR in healthcare.

 What is Virtual Reality in Healthcare?